unforced/new-bump/.cursorguides/tracking.md

 - **Build Process**: Run the build process regularly to catch TypeScript errors that might not be caught during development.
 The build process is more strict than the development server and can identify issues like unused imports, type mismatches, and other errors that might be missed during development.

 - **Google Maps Integration**: Use the @react-google-maps/api library for integrating Google Maps into React applications.
 Implement proper loading states and error handling for API calls.
 Use the Places Autocomplete API for address input to ensure accurate location data.

+- **Real-time Subscriptions**: Implement real-time subscriptions for data that needs to be updated in real-time, such as friend requests and status updates.
+Use the Supabase real-time API to subscribe to changes in the database and update the UI accordingly.